Element-Research/rnn/README.md

 <a name='rnn.TrimZero'></a>
 ## TrimZero ##

+WARNING : only use this module if your input contains lots of zeros.
+In almost all cases, [`MaskZero`](#rnn.MaskZero) will be faster, especially with CUDA.

 The usage is the same with `MaskZero`.

 ```lua
 mz = nn.TrimZero(module, nInputDim)
 ```

 The only difference from `MaskZero` is that it reduces computational costs by varying a batch size, if any, for the case that varying lengths are provided in the input.
 Notice that when the lengths are consistent, `MaskZero` will be faster, because `TrimZero` has an operational cost.

 In short, the result is the same with `MaskZero`'s, however, `TrimZero` is faster than `MaskZero` only when sentence lengths is costly vary.